hemanthkumargr/docs/commercialFeatures/Sagepay-Advance-Configuration.md

 If your implementation does not require that much customization, consider extending the `BroadleafSagepayController`.
 This class is also a useful reference in setting up a custom payment workflow with Sagepay.

-The final step is to create the dynamic HTML form that will POST to Sagepay - using the html file here
+The final step is to create the dynamic HTML form that will POST to Sagepay.
+It is **required** to save the users shipping/billing information before being redirected to this page.
+This page will post to Sagepay automatically when redirected to - html file here